 The IRS intends to provide a broad exemption when replacing an IBOR rate with a successor index.
-The proposed regulations provide for the circumstances in which the replacement of an IBOR rate by a "qualified rate," the alteration of terms of an instrument to add a fallback "qualified rate" for an IBOR rate, or the replacement of an IBOR rate that is itself a fallback, will not constitute a modification, and therefore will not result in a deemed (potentially taxable) exchange.
+The Proposed Regulations provide for the circumstances in which the replacement of an IBOR rate by a "qualified rate," the alteration of terms of an instrument to add a fallback "qualified rate" for an IBOR rate, or the replacement of an IBOR rate that is itself a fallback, will not constitute a modification, and therefore will not result in a deemed (potentially taxable) exchange.

-For debt instruments, the proposed regulations provide that if the terms of a debt instrument are modified (1) to replace an IBOR rate with a "qualified rate," (2) to provide for a fallback for an IBOR rate with a "qualified rate," or (3) to substitute a "qualified rate" in place of a rate referencing an IBOR rate as a fallback to another rate, those modifications (and certain associated alterations and modifications with respect to that modification) are not treated as modifications and, therefore, do not result in a significant modification.
-The proposed regulations contain a similar rule for nondebt contracts, including swaps and forwards.
+For debt instruments, the Proposed Regulations provide that if the terms of a debt instrument are modified (1) to replace an IBOR rate with a "qualified rate," (2) to provide for a fallback for an IBOR rate with a "qualified rate," or (3) to substitute a "qualified rate" in place of a rate referencing an IBOR rate as a fallback to another rate, those modifications (and certain associated alterations and modifications with respect to that modification) are not treated as modifications and, therefore, do not result in a significant modification.
+The Proposed Regulations contain a similar rule for nondebt contracts, including swaps and forwards.

-The proposed regulations define "associated alteration or modification" as any alteration of an instrument that is associated with the alteration or modification by which a qualified rate replaces, or is included as a fallback to, the IBOR rate that is reasonably necessary to adopt or implement that replacement or inclusion.
+The Proposed Regulations define "associated alteration or modification" as any alteration of an instrument that is associated with the alteration or modification by which a qualified rate replaces, or is included as a fallback to, the IBOR rate that is reasonably necessary to adopt or implement that replacement or inclusion.
 For example, technical, administrative, or operational alterations or modifications, such as a change to the definition of an interest period or a change to the timing and frequency of determining rates or making payments of interest, are intended to be covered by this definition.

 The associated alteration or modification rule allows the parties to account for any anticipated difference between the expected yield of the IBOR rate and the expected yield of the replacement rate with a one-time payment without triggering a modification.
-The preamble to the proposed regulations noted that industry groups, in particular the ARRC, had requested guidance on the source, timing of recognition of income and withholding tax consequences of a one-time compensating payment.

-The proposed regulations treat compensating payments in the same manner as other payments under the instrument.[3]
-Thus, with respect to debt instruments, this treatment would mean that a compensating yield payment would be treated as interest if made by the issuer and an offset to interest if made by the holder of the debt instrument.
+The Preamble to the Proposed Regulations noted that industry groups, in particular the ARRC, had requested guidance on the source, timing of recognition of income, and withholding tax consequences of a one-time compensating payment.
+The Proposed Regulations treat compensating payments in the same manner as other payments under the instrument.3 Thus, with respect to debt instruments, this treatment would mean that a compensating yield payment would be treated as interest if made by the issuer and an offset to interest if made by the holder of the debt instrument.
 We explore these issues in detail below.

-For a replacement or fallback rate to be a qualified rate: (1) the rate must fall within one of the enumerated categories of rates that can be qualified rates, and (2) the fair market value of the instrument after the modification or alteration must be substantially equivalent to the fair market value of the instrument before the modification or alteration.

-In implementing the requirement that a replacement or fallback rate constitutes a qualifying rate, the IRS was as broad as could have been reasonably hoped.
-The proposed regulations list the following rates as qualifying rates:[4]
+For a replacement or fallback rate to be a "qualified rate," (1) the rate must fall within one of the enumerated categories of rates that can be qualified rates (a "Qualifying Rate"), and (2) the fair market value of the instrument after the modification or alteration must be substantially equivalent to the fair market value of the instrument before the modification or alteration (the "Substantial Equivalence Requirement").
+In implementing the requirement that a replacement or fallback rate constitutes a Qualifying Rate, the IRS was as broad as could have been reasonably hoped.
+The Proposed Regulations list the following rates as Qualifying Rates:4